livetvscript/SonyLIV/README.md

 SonyLIV Live TV Channels Script For Sale.

 SonyLIV php script only runs on Linux.
-You must have Indian IP.
 Contact us and we can guide you how to get it for free.

 # For Purchase/Demo: buylivetvscript@protonmail.com